One Lord, One Faith, One Baptism; one God and Father of all... Ephesians 4:4-6

 Baptism of infants is normally celebrated following the 11:30 Mass on most Sunday's at the Worship Center.
 For a child to be baptized at Holy Angels Parish his/her parents must be registered and practicing Catholics.

 Parents requesting Baptism of their children should ordinarily be registered members of the parish.
 With special permission of the pastor, they may request Baptism in another parish.

 Parents are expected to participate in a Baptismal Preparation Class.
-These classes are held on the second Monday of the month at 7:00pm in the Worship Center.
+These classes are held on the second Sunday of every month at 11:30AM in the Worship Center.
 (Parents are to enter on the side door of the Worship Center and meet in the upstairs meeting room) Please call the Parish Office, Monday thru Wednesday, to register for the class and to schedule a Baptism.